psanse/BitGraph/src/README.md

 ```plaintext
 make
 sudo make install    # Install in ~/BitGraph/install by default

 ```

 If you use Windows and have Visual Studio installed, a `BitGraph.sln` file and several `.vcproj` files will be created such `INSTALL.vproj`.
 You can then build them using Visual Studio..
 Note that building the INSTALL project is equivalent to installing BitGraph.

 ## Linking BitGraph Into An Existing CMake Project

-If you want to use BitGraph in a project which already uses CMake, the easiest way is to first install libraries and headers as explained above.
+If you want to use BitGraph in a project that already uses CMake, the easiest way is to first install libraries and headers as explained above.